 26.10.
 Has the responsible person provided the local fire and rescue authority with everything required to enable it to access the secure information box and are arrangements in place to as soon as reasonably practicable notify the local fire and rescue authority if there are any changes to those requirements?
 Holistic Fire Safety are to complete an audit/assessment of the management of HRRBs - this audit/assessment will confirm HCC are meeting all the requirements of the Fire Safety Regulations 2022.

-It can be confirmed that arrangements are in place to notify the local fire and rescue authority if there are any changes which affect their ability to gain access to the building, carry out search and rescue or carry out firefighting operations.
+It can be confirmed that arrangements are in place to notify the local fire and rescue authority if there are any changes which affect their ability to gain access to the building, carry out search and rescue or carry out firefighting operations. https://humbersidefire.gov.uk/your-safety/business-safety/fser

-https://humbersidefire.gov.uk/your-safety/business-safety/fser

-Floor plan and building plans
+Photo 107 Floor plan and building plans 26.11.

-26.11.
 Are plans provided adequate to assist emergency response and meet the requirements of Regulation 6 of the Fire Safety Regulations 2022?
 HCC have produced plans to meet Regulation 6 of the Fire Safety Regulations 2022.

-Refer to 2.1

-Confirmation of Regulation 11 of the Fire Safety Regulations 2022
+Refer to 2.1 Confirmation of Regulation 11 of the Fire Safety Regulations 2022 26.12.

-26.12.
 Has the responsible person provided the local fire and rescue authority adequate documentation relating to Regulation 5 (design and materials in external walls)?
+This Private & confidential 51/88 information must be communicated via electronic means.
+It can be confirmed that HCC have provided HFRS with the necessary documentation which meets the requirements of Regulation 5 (design and materials in external walls).
+Initial surveys were carried out on 08/08/2017, which identified materials within the external wall meet the requirements of Approved Document B - B4.

+Photo 108

+17020-CTN-R011-RC-20170808.pdf

+26.13.
+Has the responsible person provided the local fire and rescue authority adequate documentation relating to Regulation 6 (floor plans and building plan)?
 This information must be communicated via electronic means.

+HCC to confirm.